mitre/azure-foundations-cis-baseline/README.md

 ### Example `inputs.yml`

-This [inputs_template.yml](https://github.com/mitre/azure-foundations-cis-baseline/blob/main/inputs_template.yml) file provides a detailed template of the required inputs for this profile, along with their descriptions.
+The [inputs_template.yml](https://github.com/mitre/azure-foundations-cis-baseline/blob/main/inputs_template.yml) file offers a comprehensive template that outlines all the required inputs for this profile, complete with detailed descriptions for each input.

 ## Running the Profile